zk4x/zyx/README.md

 crate for faster execution.

 From user perspective, it works similar to PyTorch.
-Also names of functions are mostly the same, so that you can quickly pick up this library, if you are familiar with PyTorch.
+Also names of functions are mostly the same, so that you can quickly pick up this library if you are familiar with PyTorch.

 ## Features